 Ekran System offers a set of features to improve access controls, strengthen identification and authentication mechanisms, cover the audit and accountability control family of requirements, and ensure a robust incident response.

 Explore more capabilities of Ekran System, which covers most NIST 800-53 requirements.

 Using Ekran System to meet FISMA continuous monitoring requirements

 Ekran System provides the capability to monitor insider activity, detect abnormal behavior, and respond to incidents.
 In particular, Ekran System:

 - Allows for online and offline monitoring of both in-house and remote users

 - Collects monitoring data in secure storage if the connection is down

-- Offers Protected Mode to prevent actions to block monitoring
+- Offers Protected mode to prevent monitoring being stopped

 - Records each user session in searchable audio and video formats

 - Generates detailed, easy-to-analyze reports